earlgreytech/neutron-spec/neutron-architecture.md

 * Implements the logging system used by other Element components for informative messages which are not tracked for consensus purposes
 * Handles checkpoints (if implementing a database) within the state database to properly allow for reverting state in the case of errors

+The CallSystem is implemented in the Rust reference implementation in such a way that reentrant calls into the same ElementAPI are impossible.
+For instance, if a custom method was implemented on GlobalState called "store_bytecode_upgrade_result" and this ended up calling a custom BytecodeUpgrade element which then further called GlobalState again to use store_state, then the this would result in an error.
+This is not a strictly defined behavior, but given the complexities that could be introduced by such reentrancy, it's highly discouraged for other implementations of Neutron to allow such behavior.

 ## Neutron Hypervisor

 A Neutron Hypervisor is a component which exposes an interface for Neutron to a VM.
 Because each VM could be radically different, there is no one size fits all approach that is appropriate.
 However, the specific key pieces that should be exposed in a hypervisor includes: